Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 This is also why more advanced roasters tend to be bigger.
 Drum roasters take up more space.

-Fluid bed roasters, despite their limited capacity, have some notable advantages over drum roasters.
+Fluid bed roasters, despite their limited capacity, have some notable advantages over drums.
 They roast beans very evenly, thanks to the constant agitation.
 They also usually offer some automatic features that make it relatively easy to replicate a good roast.
 Whatever settings bring you success should be able to hold up repeatedly, provided you use the same beans.

 This is where you decide how involved you want to be.